MLHale/insure-nccoe-practice-guide-vetting/milestone1/Methodology-LitReview.md

 Many automated tools are available to calculate readability and understandability.
 Readable.io is a software that calculates multiple readability formulas.
 To further measure understandability during the replication phase, we will document any areas of the how-to guide that require additional research/knowledge outside of the practice guide.
 These metrics primarily apply to volumes A and B.

+Interrater reliability measures agreement among data collectors.
+According to McHugh (2012), interrater reliability is a concern "...due to the fact that multiple people collecting data may experience and interpret the phenomena of interest differently."
+Reliability of data collection increases overall confidence in the accuracy of a research study (McHugh, 2012).

 ## Sources

 ISO/IEC, (1998).
 ISO/IEC 9241-11:1998 Ergonomic requirements for office work with visual display terminals (VDTs) -- Part 11: Guidance on usability.
 Geneva, Switzerland: ISO/IEC.
 Retrieved from https://www.iso.org/obp/ui/#iso:std:iso:9241:-11:ed-1:v1:en

+McHugh, Mary L. (October 15, 2012).
+Interrater reliability: the kappa statistic. *Biochemia Medica*.
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3900052/

 Misfud, Justin.
 (June 22, 2015).
 Usability Metrics – A Guide To Quantify The Usability Of Any System. *Usability Geek*.
 Retrieved from https://usabilitygeek.com/usability-metrics-a-guide-to-quantify-system-usability/